 - Trauma-informed care

 - Individual therapy

 - Clinical and nutritional assessments

-These types of therapy programs play a crucial role in the overall rehab experience for people who have used painkiller medication as a coping method.
-Once someone gets clean after the treatment, it will be easier to stay away from abusive behaviors.
+These therapy programs play a crucial role in the overall rehab experience for people who have used painkiller medication as a coping method.
+Once someone gets clean after treatment, it will be easier to stay away from abusive behaviors.